srinu634/dolphin/README.md

 -> doc_sort.cpp is the actual file which sorts each file one by one <br>
 	( which is used in doc_gen.sh) <br>
 -> inverted_index.h contains all the functions required to build the inverted index for each file<br>
+-> dolphin.cpp is the file where Global Hash Tables are built, Inverted Indexes are built and Queries are Processed<br>